nventive/PromptVault/README.md

 - **📦 Multiple Repositories**: Support for syncing from multiple Git repositories simultaneously
 - **🌍 Cross-Platform**: Works on macOS, Windows, and Linux
 - **⚙️ Configurable**: Customizable sync frequency and target directory
-- **🔐 Secure**: Uses your existing GitHub authentication from VS Code
+- **🔐 Secure**: Uses your existing GitHub authentication from VS Code and secure PAT storage for Azure DevOps
+- **🌐 Multi-Provider**: Supports both GitHub and Azure DevOps repositories
 - **📦 Read-Only**: Safe pull-only synchronization (no risk of overwriting repositories)
 - **🎨 User-Friendly**: Simple setup with minimal configuration required
 - **📊 Status Indicators**: Clear feedback on sync status and last update time